paketo-buildpacks/php-nginx/README.md

 ## Integration

-The PHP Nginx CNB provides `php-nginx`, which can be required by subsequent buildpacks.
+The PHP Nginx CNB provides `php-nginx-config`, which can be required by subsequent buildpacks.
 In order to configure Nginx, the user must declare the intention to use Nginx as the web-server by setting the `$BP_PHP_SERVER` environment variable to `nginx` at build-time.